|Contents of this page

 Image 11: Ducati Variable Capacitor (Source: Supplier)

-The coil will exist of about six turns of 1 mm diameter copper wire.
+The coil will exist of about six turns of 1 mm diameter copper wire around a Perspex jig with outside diameter of 7 mm and a bore of 6.5 mm.
 Inside the coil an iron core of 6.4 mm diameter can very precisely be positioned, fully or partially, over a distance of 28 mm.
 Insertion of the iron core, whitch has a high permeability compared to air, results in a greater magnetic field flux causing a higher inductance.

 The approximate inductance can be calculated, assuming that we have a coil with a radius r and a lenght l as